dominikhei/eartquake-streaming/readme.md

 I was thinking of using AWS AppRunner for running the frontend in a simple way.
 However when comparing cost, it became clear that in a production environment where the frontend scales to multiple containers, the implementation with an ALB LoadBalancer and Fargate will become way cheaper.
 The application load balancer redirects all HTTP traffic to port 8501 of the frontend container.
 It has a rule, that if 90% of the ram of a frontend container is used, it will scale out another one.
 Since this project is not intended for production usage, the maximum amount of running containers is set to 2 via the autoscaling group.
 Currently all created containers will be within one AZ.
 However there is the possibility fo further advance this project and scale out in different regions depending on traffic.
 The DynamoDb table will already be replicated across a region, you can choose.
 The load balancer has a WAF firewall, which protects from dos attacks by allowing only 500 requests from the same ip-adress within a 5 minute period.
 This also serves as cost protection for regular requests.

-### How to run the project
+### CD Pipeline building the project

 Since I have already preconfigured everything, you only need a few things and undergo little effort to create the project.
 __Note:__ This project will lead to costs on AWS, I am by no means repsonsible for any charges on your account.

 You need to have Terraform installed, and authenticated with AWS as wel as beeing able to execute shell scripts.
 The ability to build docker containers is a requirement too.
 Moreover you need to have finops installed and configured and pre-commit-hooks installed if yu want to make any code-changes.
+Also for the build pipeline go-task is required and you need to have trivy to scan your image for vulnerabilities.

-Once that has been made sure, you have to create a file called `prod.tfvars` and set some variables in it.
+Once that has been made sure, you have to fill the `prod.tfvars` file with some variables.
 They are:

 - aws_region: The region in which you want your services to sit
 - global_table_replication_region: The region in which the global table should be replicated